* May calls inquiry into disaster as death toll rises

 "Sadly I can confirm that the number of people that have died is now 17," London police commander Stuart Cundy told reporters.

-"Our absolute priority ... is identifying and locating those people who are still missing," Cundy said.
+"Our absolute priority for all of us is identifying and locating those people who are still missing," Cundy said before declining to comment on speculation about the likely final death toll.

 An investigation into the cause of the blaze, the worst in the British capital in a generation, was underway.
 But the shock at its scale turned to anger and recriminations on Thursday.

-Opponents of May's government demanded to know whether more could have been done to prevent the disaster, if building precautions such as fire doors had been properly implemented and if spending cuts to local authorities had played a part.
+Opponents of May's government demanded to know whether more could have been done to prevent the disaster and if spending cuts to local authorities had played a part.

 "Right now, people want answers and it's absolutely right and that's why I am today ordering a full public inquiry into this disaster," said May, who visited the scene on Thursday to meet members of the emergency services.